Interviews

 The Cardiff Review, 2017

-“When I came back home last summer I was living in a different time zone to my mother.
-I was going to bed at five, waking up at one, and even if you get eight or nine hours sleep, it’s not the same sleep.
+“I was going to bed at five, waking up at one, and even if you get eight or nine hours sleep, it’s not the same sleep.
 Your perceptions get skewed: you hear and see things differently.
 It was like I was living behind glass. “

 -

-The Irish Times Books Podcast
+The Irish Times Books Podcast, 2016

 An interview with the Irish Times Literary Editor, Martin Doyle.